 This domestic hydrogen sensor also contains a visual and audible alarm.
 When it senses hydrogen above the recommended level, it will alert people so they can take the necessary safety precautions.

 The H2Go device needed to look like something that would go inside a home.
 To enable us to play around with designs, we opted to 3D print the housing.
 It is also a relatively inexpensive option with a quick turnaround time.

 The button in the middle of the device allows people to test the alarm, similar to a smoke detector.
 The splits surrounding the button enable the air to reach the sensors.
 We also found that it was a great way to disperse the light from the LEDs inside the device, which increased the visibility of the alert.

 The back of the device is flat, giving people the option to mount it onto the wall or ceiling.
 The sensor can either be battery-operated or powered by a mains supply.
 The housing was designed so the USB-C port is easily accessible if someone opts to plug in the device.
 Having a domestic hydrogen sensor that looks and feels familiar allows consumers to feel reassured that there are safety measures in place if there is a leak.

-The next step for these devices would be to move from a prototype to mass production.
+In the future, H2Go will be the basis for manufactured domestic hydrogen sensors.
+The next step for these devices will be to move from a prototype to mass production.
 Although the mechanics of H2Go will stay the same, the housing would likely be injection moulded, similar to our Push to Talk buttons, to give a smoother finish and ready-to-go appearance.